securecobra/securecobra/README.md

 - 👋 Hi, I’m @securecobra
-- I’m interested in cybersecurity, generally obsessed with technology
+- I’m interested in cybersecurity, generally obsessed with technology.
-- I’m currently studying computer engineering in university, meanwhile persuing personal quests separately.
+- I’m currently studying computer engineering in university, while persuing side-quests separately.
 - I don't find myself eligible to do projects (yet).
 But i strongly believe in learning through practice.
 - You can reach me on my e-mail: fatitar206@gmail.com